Making it SIMPLE for YOU to become a great digital scrapbooker

 QUESTION: Even though I have installed a font or a dingbat, it shows up with empty boxes when I try to select it from a software program, such as Microsoft Word.
 What am I doing wrong?

 Answer: Nothing at all!
 Many fonts and dingbats, particularly free ones, contain less than full sets of characters.
 Try typing in all of the letters, numbers, and keys on your keyboard until you start finding what you are looking for.
-You can use Windows' Character Map tool to view them, as well.
+You can use Windows' Character Map Tool to view them, as well.

 If you still have problems, your computer may have had trouble during the downloading process.
 Try downloading and installing the font or dingbat again.

-QUESTION: What is the Character Map tool and how do I locate it?
+QUESTION: What is the Character Map Tool and how do I locate it?

-• Windows 95/98/NT users: Start> Programs> Accessories> Character Map.
+• Windows 95/98/NT users: Start> Programs> Accessories> Character Map

-• XP Users: Start> Programs> Accessories> System Tools> Character Map.
+• XP Users: Start> Programs> Accessories> System Tools> Character Map

 QUESTION: How can I tell if it is okay to use or sell a free font?

 Answer: Most fonts come with a Read Me document.
 In this document, the author usually provides copyright information.
-If the font is available to give away or use for commercial purposes, they will tell you here.
+If the font is available to give away or use for commercial purposes, they will tell you there.

 QUESTION: When I create a document or write an email with a neat font and send it to my friend, they tell me that it doesn't look the same.
 Why?